Alarms & events

 Add a new SNMP destination

-4. Enter the parameters to configure the destination and the SNMP version.
+3. Enter the SNMP parameters to configure the destination and the version.

 Edit SNMP destination configurations